-For information on Deferred Share Units, see "Deferred Share Unit Plan (Director DSUs)" on page 24.
-(2)
+(2) For information on Deferred Share Units, see "Deferred Share Unit Plan (Director DSUs)" on page 29.

-For information on Performance Share Units, see "Performance Share Unit Plan" on page 39.
-Non-management directors are not eligible to participate in this (3) plan.
+(3) For information on Performance Share Units, see "Performance Share Unit Plan" on page 44.
+Non-management directors are not eligible to participate in this plan.

-(4) For information on Restricted Share Units, see "Long-Term Incentive Awards - Restricted Share Unit Plan for Directors" on page 24.
+(4) For information on Restricted Share Units, see "Long-Term Incentive Awards - Restricted Share Unit Plan for Directors" on page 28.

-This value is calculated using \$67.24, being the weighted average closing price of the Common Shares on the Toronto Stock Exchange ("TSX") for the 90-day (5) period ending March 7, 2014.

-- (6) See page 28 for more information on director share ownership requirements.
-See page 45 for more information on Mr. Floren's share ownership requirements as President & CEO of the Company. - (7) Mr. Floren was not a member of any Committee in 2013, but attended Committee meetings in his capacity as President & CEO of the Company. - (8) Mr. Hamilton is not a member of any Committee, but attends Committee meetings on an ex-officio basis in his capacity as Chairman of the Board. - (9) Mr. Mahaffy was a director of Stelco Inc., a Canadian steel producer, from 1993 to March 2006.
+- (5) This value is calculated using \$57.60, being the weighted average closing price of the Common Shares on the Toronto Stock Exchange ("TSX") for the 90-day period ending March 6, 2015. - (6) See page 33 for more information on director share ownership requirements.
+See page 49 for more information on Mr. Floren's share ownership requirements as President and CEO of the Company. - (7) Mr. Floren is not a member of any Committee, but attends Committee meetings in his capacity as President and CEO of the Company. - (8) Mr. Hamilton is not a member of any Committee, but attends Committee meetings on an ex-officio basis in his capacity as Chairman of the Board. - (9) Mr. Mahaffy was a director of Stelco Inc., a Canadian steel producer, from 1993 to March 2006.
 In January 2004, Stelco Inc. announced that it had obtained an Order of the Ontario Superior Court of Justice to initiate a court-supervised restructuring under the Companies' Creditors Arrangement Act (the "CCAA").
-Stelco Inc. emerged from the protection of the CCAA in April 2006 and was acquired in October 2007 by a wholly owned subsidiary of the United States Steel Corporation. - (10) Mr. Poole resigned as a director of the Company in June 2003 and was reappointed in September 2003. - (11) Mr. Poole has been designated as the "audit committee financial expert."
+Stelco Inc. emerged from the protection of the CCAA in April 2006 and was acquired in October 2007 by a wholly-owned subsidiary of the United States Steel Corporation. - (10) Mr. Poole resigned as a director of the Company in June 2003 and was reappointed in September 2003. - (11) Mr. Poole has been designated as the "audit committee financial expert."